aergashev/groupmembers.py/readme.md

 ## Getting API from Telegram:

-- Go to this link https://core.telegram.org/api/obtaining_api_id
+- Go to this link [Telegram API](https://core.telegram.org/api/obtaining_api_id)
 - Login with with the phone number
 - Fill in the form and you will get API ID and API HASH

 ## Configuration:

-- Run 'setup.py'
+- Run `setup.py`
 - Enter the needed info

 ## Scraping Members:

-- Run '''Python scraper.py '''
+- Run `scraper.py`
+- Choose the number of the group you want to get the members from
+- Done